 Most leaders know they need to be proactive about engaging employees.
 Yet so many employee engagement strategies fail because they aren’t consistently applied and reinforced throughout the entire organization.
 Leaders can also overcomplicate the matter using employee engagement metrics that are tied too much to the overall performance of the organization.
 Or they aim to elevate engagement by a certain percentage point and abandon employee engagement initiatives once that goal has been met.

-Although these four employee engagement strategies are used in many of the world’s most successful organizations, it’s worth remembering that employee engagement isn’t a single strategy or a one-time initiative.
+Although many of the world’s most successful organizations use these employee engagement strategies, it’s worth remembering that employee engagement isn’t a single strategy or a one-time initiative.
 It’s an ongoing philosophy.
 At the end of the day, it’s about understanding what employees need to feel fulfilled and inspiring them to do their best for the good of your organization.